nytimes/drone-gdm/README.md

 as a property, by specifying `passAction: true`.
 This will invoke your configuration or template with `--properties=action:<action from table above>`.

+### Variables
+To circumvent data-type limitations imposed by the passing of properties via the deployment manager `--properties` option, template and configurations files passed to drone-gdm are first parsed as [golang templates](https://golang.org/pkg/text/template/) with the following top-level interfaces available for variable interpolation:
+ - `.drone` - Drone environment variables provided by the CI system during plugin invocation
+ - `.plugin` - Plugin parameters passed via environment during plugin invocation
+ - `.context` - Any variables defined in the `vars` section of the plugin invocation
+ - `.config` - Any variables defined in the `vars` section of the configuration definition
+ - `.properties` - Variables defined in the `properties` section of the configuration definition
+ - `.gdm` - A dictionary containing:
+   - `name` - entity name for the configuration/template/composite
+   - `status` - the entity status (e.g. DEPRECATED, EXPERIMENTAL, SUPPORTED)
+   - `project` - the GCP project name
+   - `action` - the gcloud "action" parameter (i.e. `create`, `update`, or `delete`)

 ### Example
 ```Yaml
 deploy: